semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 By default `semgrep ci` skips files and directories such as `tests/`, `node_modules/`, and `vendor/`.
 It uses the same default `.semgrepignore` as the `semgrep` command.
 This default `semgrepignore`  can be found in the [CLI Reference](https://semgrep.dev/docs/cli-reference/#ignoring-files).
 This is used by `semgrep ci` when no explicit `.semgrepignore` file is found in the root of your repository.

-You can copy and commit the default `.semgrepignore` and extend it with your own entries or write one from scratch. `.semgrepignore` follows `.gitignore` syntax.
+You can copy and commit the default `.semgrepignore` to the **root of your repository** and extend it with your own entries or write one from scratch. `.semgrepignore` follows `.gitignore` syntax.
 If Semgrep detects a `.semgrepignore` file within your repository, it won't append entries from the default `.semgrepignore` file.

 For a complete example, see the [.semgrepignore file on Semgrep’s source code](https://github.com/returntocorp/semgrep/blob/develop/.semgrepignore).